Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 ### Microsoft.Resources/deployments API changes

-This REP extends upon the API changes in REP 0003 by adding a configuration value to the extensions returned from a deployment GET.
-This configuration object will be the same as the configuration object described in the above ARM template design changes but with template language expressions evaluated.
+This REP extends upon the API changes in REP 0008 by adding a configuration value to the extensions returned from a deployment GET.
+This configuration object will be similar to the configuration object described in the above ARM template design changes but with template language expressions evaluated and compiled to a format that can be relatively easily interpreted.
 The disallowed expression types will prevent sensitive data from showing up here.

 ```json5
 {